acuna-public/WindowsTweaks/README.md

 # WindowsTweaks

-WindowsTweaks as a regedit config file for fine Windows tuning.
+WindowsTweaks is a Regedit config file for fine Windows tuning.
 Supported items:

 ```
 1. Personalization